There are three European Directives that deal with nutrient discharges into waterways:

 Waters may be identified as 'Sensitive (Eutrophic)' if found to contain excessive levels of nutrient waste as outlined by both the UWWT or Nitrates Directives, or likely to become eutrophic if preventative action is not taken.
 Areas requiring a ‘Sensitive Area (SA)’ identification under Annex IIAc of the UWWTD, (i.e. those areas where further treatment than that prescribed in Article 4 such as bathing waters or shellfish waters) are also considered.
 All waters draining the catchments of the sensitive receiving water are included in the designations.

-The SA review process in Northern Ireland is undertaken by the Department Of Environment Environmental Policy Division and the Northern Ireland Environment Agency (NIEA).
+The SA review process in Northern Ireland is undertaken by the Water Policy and Finance and Co-ordination Unit and the Northern Ireland Environment Agency (NIEA).
 Once an area has been identified as sensitive or potentially sensitive to eutrophication, qualifying WWTWs discharging either directly or indirectly into a Sensitive Area will be obliged to remove all phosphorus and/or nitrogen to Directive standards within seven years.
 The Directive also includes thereafter a requirement to review all Sensitive Areas every four years and report to the European Commission.

-The Northern Ireland DOE formally identified the freshwaters Lough Erne and Lough Neagh as SAs (Eutrophic) in 1994.
+The freshwaters of Lough Erne and Lough Neagh were formally identified as SAs (Eutrophic) in 1994.
 Following a review in 2001, a further three areas were identified: Inner Belfast Lough, the tidal River Lagan, and the Quoile Pondage at Downpatrick.

 In 2006, following the 2005 review, the number of areas identified was increased to 16 bringing the total land area of Northern Ireland draining the catchments of waters identified as sensitive areas to approximately 85%.
 These designations included eight freshwater bodies and their catchments and three marine water bodies and their catchments as follows: North Strangford Lough (bounded by the co-ordinates 54o 30’ 26N 5o 02W, 54o 30’ 40’N 5o 33 05’ W), Newcastle bathing water, Ardmillan shellfish water (modified in 2009 and now known as Paddy’s Point and Reagh Bay), the River Lagan, Enler river, River Bush, Newry river, Lower Bann river, River Roe, River Faughan and Foyle River.